ac2522/long_context_prompting/README.md

 - Supports multiple output formats (XML, JSON, Markdown)
 - Excludes binary/non-readable files from content extraction
 - Allows pattern-based exclusion of files and folders
+- Special handling for directories: can include in structure but exclude contents
 - Works on both Linux and Windows

 ## Installation